Our next Doctrinal Rethink is communion.

 Ac.
 2:42 They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.

-So the early church was committed to eating together, praying together, fellowshipping together, and they wholeheartedly devoted themselves to the teachings of the apostles.
+So the early church was committed to eating together, praying together, fellowshipping together, and they devoted themselves to the teachings of the apostles.
 The emphasis is on community, being together.
 They probably communed nearly every day.
-This is much different than our contemporary practice, and it is our opinion that the church has suffered for not maintaining this practice.
+This is much different than our contemporary practice, and it is our opinion that the church has suffered for not maintaining this culture.

 Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ?
 17 Because there is one loaf, we, who are many, are one body, for we all partake of the one loaf.